Ludoviccccc/BatchQlearning/README.md

-# Implementation of a parallel Qlearning algorithm
+# Implementation of a parallel Qlearning algorithm with pyTorch
 I follow the course CS 285 at UC Berkeley.
 ![alt text](AlgoImage.png)
 The environement is a grid of size $(n_x,n_y)$.
 An agent has to reach a point called G.<br>